openshift/enhancements/enhancements/microshift/microshift-tls-cipher.md

 * Route controller manager

-Except for API server the rest of the components are internal to MicroShift and are not exposed through an endpoint but require secure connections too.
+Except for API server the rest of the components are internal to MicroShift and require secure connections too.

 IMPORTANT: Because of limitations in the Go implementation of TLS, using version 1.3 does not allow to change the cipher suites.
 Whenever TLS 1.3 is